 HIV stands for human immunodeficiency virus.
-HIV weakens the immune system, which is our defense system against disease and infection.
+HIV weakens the immune system, which is our defence system against disease and infection.

 When the immune system is damaged to a critical point, it can lead to AIDS (Acquired Immune Deficiency Syndrome), making the body more susceptible to other infections and cancers.
 People with HIV don’t automatically ‘have’ AIDS, especially with the advanced treatment we have access to today.
 Most people living with HIV in developed countries, such as Australia, will never develop AIDS.